Sauvignon2584/Simple_iTEBD_For_Inf_TransferMatrix/README.md

  - From Tensor.net (Full Indice Notation for iTEBD):
-   Check more detail on PDF Notation_for_iTEBD
+   Check more detail on PDF Notation_iTEBD